 On one of my Goodwill ventures about 20 years ago, I bought an elaborate (aka gaudy) mirror in a dated brown stain.
 Not having an immediate purpose for it, I added it to my other ‘priceless’ junk finds in the basement.

-I forgot about the mirror until many years later when I came across a gold plastic hall shelf in my sister’s garage; I remember it hanging in her mother in law’s hallway topped with a piece of white marble.
-Suddenly the light bulb went on: if I paired it with the mirror and treated both pieces to the same faux finish, I’d have a great little vignette in the garden.
+I forgot about the mirror until many years later when I came across an equally gaudy gold plastic wall mounted shelf in my sister’s garage (the identical one below was spotted at our favourite flea market).
+I remember it hanging in her mother-in-law’s hallway topped with a piece of white marble.
+Suddenly the light bulb went on: if I paired it with the mirror and treated both pieces to the same faux finish, I’d have a great little vignette in our garden.
 My sister was only too happy to part with the shelf.

 The ‘laciness’ of the mirror provides the perfect foundation for the clematis grow through.

+It’s fun to switch up what gets placed on the shelf year-to-year!
 The marble shelf is impervious to the weather and can be accessorized with a plant…..

 And along the lines of peace and tranquility, the mirror has one added bonus: it’s positioned exactly were we can see uninvited visitors reflected in it as they open up the gate—giving us just enough time to hide 🙂

 For more inspiring garden decor ideas, check out how we redesigned the trellis you see below in how to build trellises and privacy screens.